 Rather than posting an announcement every time something goes up, I thought it would be less spammy to have a little gallery to pin.
 Since I can’t really think of a good reason to keep the upcoming designs a secret, and in fact it might benefit me to provide people with a chance to request something now, here’s a little preview of the designs and recolors I’ll be occasionally posting over the next few weeks.
-If you see something you would like on a shirt or book or whatnot, certainly let me know (the fastest way is Twitter) and I will definitely put it up right away, I have fancy paper and inks to buy.
+If you see something you would like on a shirt or book or whatnot, certainly let me know and I will definitely put it up right away, I have fancy paper and inks to buy.
 All recolors of the skull over the pitcher plant have both a tall version and square version that removes the dome and stems.

 Anyway, it’s time to stop playing around and get back to this project, toodles!